junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 >
 > Then Cas asks Dean what he'd feel if he's not a cat, but can't tell him why he's asking, just want to know.
 Dean decides he'll accept him as any form.
 Cas thanks him.
 >
+> John knows about cat being weird/monster-like, force take it away from Dean and shoots him regardless of his protest (Japanese folk lore: black cat "Bakeneko" (bad, believed to take its power when cutting its tail, can bewitch human, power come from Moon, should kill on the spot when cat looks up at the Moon) or "Kuroneko" (good)), Dean devastated and hates John, protest by not talking/eating, make himself ill.
+John leaves Dean at Bobby's, cat comes to Bobby's. something happens, cat saves Dean, Bobby vouch for cat (assumed he's Kuroneko)
+>
 > Things happen mostly normally and the boys grow up.
 Cas be there for them all the time (unless when he's dead and before he comes back, Dean still mourns every time).
+>
+> In one of the cases, John/Sam almost dying, Dean begs Cas to save him.
+Cas has to violate rule but he did.
+No cat for a long time, Dean devastated again.
+Cas sneaks back (after got Naomi treatment).
 >
 > Somewhere in the middle Dean gets fed up with Cas or Cas accidentally did something very wrong, Dean yells at him and says don't want him anymore, Cas leaves hurt.
 Then Dean feels awful and prays for Cas to come back, and Cas comes back.
 >